nelson-zack/joblog/README.md

 - Styling with Tailwind for clean, responsive UIs
 - Creating basic data visualizations using Chart.js
 - Exporting frontend state as downloadable CSV
+- Using environment variables and API keys to protect write access

 I use this tool personally and will continue building on it as part of my ongoing growth.